zhanghai/AppIconLoader/README.md

 Because [`PackageManager.getApplicationIcon()`](https://developer.android.com/reference/android/content/pm/PackageManager#getApplicationIcon(android.content.pm.ApplicationInfo)) (or [`PackageItemInfo.loadIcon()`](https://developer.android.com/reference/android/content/pm/PackageItemInfo#loadIcon(android.content.pm.PackageManager))) just doesn't work well with [adaptive icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive).
 Non-adaptive icons usually have some shadow baked in (it's the recommended behavior), however adaptive icons never contain a shadow themselves, so we'll need to manually add the shadow or icons with a white background will just blend into our app's own background.

-This library packaged the AOSP Launcher3 implementation for loading app icons, which has proper shadow and badging logic, and added easy integration with Glide and Coil.
+This library packaged the AOSP iconloaderlib for loading app icons, which has proper shadow and badging logic, and added easy integration with Glide and Coil.

 Meanwhile, by passing `true` for the `shrinkNonAdaptiveIcons` parameter, this library can also synthesize adaptive icons for apps that don't have it.